Exodus (1984-1994, 1997-present) is a Thrash Metal band from San Francisco, California, USA.

 'Sony/Combat Records' would come along to publish Pleasures of the Flesh (1987), an album featuring an environmental song, Chemikill but fell down again with cheesy lyrics in tracks like Brain Dead and Deranged.
 Fabulous Disaster would follow in 1989, and continued to fail in giving them the coverage they wanted, but another membership shift saw John Tempesta (later of White Zombie and Testament) take over the drums for Impact Is Imminent (1990).
 Despite their commercial album failures, they had established a name for themselves and 'Capitol' took over where 'Combat' left-off with this album.
 This line-up would hold for their first live effort Good Friendly Violent Fun (1991) and Lessons In Violence (1992) "best of..." compilation.
 But Mike Butler took over from McKillop for Force of Habit (1992).
 After several years with no new recordings and success always passing them by with only inches to spare, the act split.

 Another live effort in Another Lesson In Violence (1997) emerged when the act reformed with the revised line-up of Paul Baloff taking over from Souza, Jack Gibson taking over from Butler and Tom Hunting taking over from Tempesta.
-They subsequently split up again until Baloff and mates came back together in 2001 to play live shows only, until Baloff died on January 31, 2002 from a stroke.
-Longtime vocalist Steve Souza returned to the fold to continue playing live in tribute to Baloff, and made plans for a new studio album yet to be recorded.
+It was a one-off temporary live outing and they subsequently split up again until Baloff and mates came back together in 2001 to play live shows only, until Baloff died on January 31, 2002 from a stroke; Steve Souza was brought back into the band to finish the rest of their concert commitments.